Lacquer-of-Uncaring/web-coding-challenge/README.md

 (py) λ python manage.py migrate
 (py) λ python manage.py runserver
 ```

 The api should be up now at `localhost:8000`.

 ## API documentation

-A GET request to `(API_ROOT)/shops?lon=-6.8243&lat=33.80086` will return a list of shops sorted by ascending distances (in kilometers) from the specified coordinates.
+A GET request to `(API_ROOT)/shops?lon=-6.8243&lat=33.80086&id=1` will return a list of shops sorted by ascending distances (in kilometers) from the specified coordinates.
 Ommiting the parameters will return an unsorted list.
+The user id is used to exclude already liked shops from showing up on the main page.

 ```json
 GET /shops/?lon=-6.8243&lat=33.80086